-If Sentry has access to application source code, it can show snippets of code around the location of stack frames.
-Certain SDKs can resolve this source context automatically, such as the Python SDK, because they have access to unobfuscated source code at runtime.
+If Sentry has access to your application's source code, it can show snippets of code (source context) around the location of stack frames, which helps to quickly pinpoint problematic code.

 sentry-cli.
 See Creating Source Bundles for more information.